-Student's Name: Age: Grade: The Pub which states that a school may subnutritionally equivalent to fluid mi States Department of Agriculture (include fortification of calcium, pr for students who cannot consume other than a disability. ilk and meets Nutritional (USDA).
-At a minimum rotein, vitamin A, and vit a nondairy bed Standards esta , the Nutritiona amin D to leve verage that is ablished by the United al Standards shall els found in cow's milk The Sch agency) that the school is implement statement by a medical authority of medical or other special dietary new shall not be required to provide be acceptable substitutes. or by a student's parent of eed which restricts the strategies of r legal guardia udent's diet, ex n that identifies the acept that the school Acceptable substitutes are as follo WS: Expenses incurred in providing sur reimbursements shall be paid by the cess of expense es covered by For Medical Authority or Pare nt/Guardian to Complete :: Reason for Milk Substitution: • Date Signature of Medical Authority or I Parent/Guardian
+Student's Name: Age: Grade: The which states that a school manutritionally equivalent to flustates Department of Agricultinelude fortification of calcius for students who cannot consother than a disability. id milk and meets Nutrit ture (USDA).
+At a minin m, protein, vitamin A, an milk a nondairy bevional Standards estanum, the Nutritional divitamin D to leve rerage that is blished by the United I Standards shall Is found in cow's milk TheState agency) that the school statement by a medical authomedical or other special dieta shall not be required to proving acceptable substitutes.
+Acceptable substitutes are as rity or by a student's pare ary need which restricts the de beverages other than be ent or legal guardian ne student's diet, ex n that identifies the cept that the school Expenses incurred in providing reimbursements shall be paid n excess of expense s covered by For Medical Authority or Parent/Guardian to Com plete: Reason for Milk Substitu tion: Date Signature of Me dical Authority or P arent/Guardian